Michael-Meade/MinerFind/Projects/BitcoinVanityGenerator.md

-By default the script will save the created address in the wallets directory.
-The lib is programed to save the info with the newly created address as the filename by default. <br>
+By default, the script will save the created address in the wallets directory.
+The lib is programmed to save the info with the newly created address as the filename by default. <br>
 ### Features
- To create the a single address matching a regex.
+ To create a single address matching a regex.
  ```ruby
  Vanity.regex("1(Meade)")
  ```